 On our trip down the Cataracts, we negotiated the next 4 drops using five rappels.
 (It usually makes sense to break the first drop into two rappels.)
 Our fifth rappel ended at a swimming hole that hikers access from the Seven Cataracts Vista (mile post 9.1) on the Mt Lemmon Highway.

 Two more, but less impressive drops remain between the swimming hole and the confluence downstream with Bear Canyon, so we left Willow Canyon here using a faint hiker’s trail on the east side of the canyon.
 We followed the trail into Bear Canyon and then walked upstream to a second vehicle which had been left at the Green Slabs parking pullout (mile post 9.9) on the Mt Lemmon Highway.
 This section of Bear Canyon was delightfully beautiful.
 A few of the rappels in the Seven Cataracts are longer than 100 feet, so we brought two – 200 foot ropes and were glad we did.
-A more detailed description of the route and its variations can be found here.

 The 5th rappel